HELP US TO MAKE YOUR COMMUNITY A SAFER PLACE TO LIVE IN

 Meet the force area representatives

 My background is as a Civil Servant with 30+ years of experience and 15 years in procurement.
-Taking early retirement in 2006, I found that I had spare time which enabled me to direct my efforts into Neighbourhood and Home Watch activities at local, regional and national level.
-As well as Derbyshire representative, I am also the national Chair of NHWN.
+Taking early retirement in 2006, I found that I had spare time which enabled me to direct my efforts into Neighbourhood Watch activities at local, regional and national level.
+As well as serving as our Derbyshire representative, I am also the national Chair of NHWN.

 Protecting our homes and our possessions is our responsibility.
 We are responsible for making sure we and our family are safe.
 Neighbourhood Watch can give us the knowledge and skills to be aware of, and avoid, the dangers.
 Being part of the problem solving process is very satisfying.
 That is why for me 20 years on I am still as passionate about Neighbourhood Watch as I was when I started.